Tongva: Desecrated sites and Land Back

-The continued denigration and denial of tribal identity perpetuated by Anglo-American institutions such as schools and museums has presented numerous obstacles for the people throughout the 20th and 21st centuries.
+Historians and contemporary Tongva advocates have argued that Anglo-American institutions, including schools and museums, have historically challenged the preservation of tribal identity throughout the 20th and 21st centuries.
 Contemporary members have cited being denied the legitimacy of their identity.
 Tribal identity is also hindered by a lack of federal recognition and having no land base, which has meant that the tribe has access to almost none of their traditional homelands.

-The Tongva have also struggled to protect their sacred sites, ancestral remains, and artifacts from destruction in the 21st century.
+The Tongva have also struggled to protect their sacred sites, ancestral remains, and artefacts from destruction in the 21st century.
 In 2001, a 9,000-year-old Bolsa Chica village site was heavily damaged.
 The company that performed the initial archaeological survey was fined $600,000 for its poor assessment that clearly favored the developer.
 Burials near the site of Genga were unearthed and moved, despite opposition from the tribes, in favor of commercial development.

 In 2019, CSU, Long Beach dumped trash and dirt on top of Puvunga in its construction of new student housing, which reawakened a decades-long dispute between the university and the tribe over the treatment of the sacred site.
 In 2022, it was announced that part of the village site of Genga may be transformed into a green space.
 Leaders of the project have claimed that "tribal descendants of the area’s earliest residents will also have a voice" in how the park is developed.

-The Tongva Taraxat Paxaavxa Conservancy has been established as part of the Land Back movement and for rematriation of Tongva homelands.
-The kuuyam nahwá’a ("guest exchange") has been developed by the conservancy as a way for people living on the homelands of the Tongva to pay a form of contribution for living on the land.
+The Tongva Taraxat Paxaavxa Conservancy has been established as part of the Land Back movement and for the rematriation of Tongva homelands.
+The kuuyam nahwá’a ("guest exchange") has been developed by the conservancy as a way for people living in the homelands of the Tongva to pay a form of contribution for living on the land.
 In October 2022, a 1-acre site was returned to the conservancy by a private resident in Altadena, which marked the first time the Tongva had land in Los Angeles County in 200 years.